Wednesday, September 30, 2015

 Madeleine Sherwood as Mae "Sister-Woman" Pollitt

-Life experience and changing times have sapped many Tennessee Williams film adaptations of much of their initial profundity for me, leaving in its place a kind of winsome nostalgia for a time when Williams’ ennobling of the outcast and defense of the delicate-of-spirit proved the perfect balm for my adolescent insecurities.
-But the richness of his characters, poetry of language, and finely-observed details of familial tension, still have the power to engross.
-And if every so often his movies lapse into campiness…well, these days that only serves to sweeten the experience.
+Changing times and shifting social attitudes have sapped many Tennessee Williams film adaptations of much of their initial profundity for me, leaving in its place a kind of winsome nostalgia for a time when Williams’ ennobling of the outcast and defense of the delicate-of-spirit proved the perfect balm for my adolescent insecurities.
+But the richness of his characters, the poetry of his language, and the finely observed details of domestic tension that comprise so many of his works still have the power to enthrall.
+And if every so often I find his works lapse into campiness…well, these days that only serves to sweeten the experience.

-One of Williams’ more accessible films is Cat on a Hot Tin Roof, his 1955 Pulitzer Prize-winning play adapted for the screen (Williams would say bowdlerized) in 1958 by director Richard Brooks (Looking for Mr. Goodbar) and screenwriter James Poe (They Shoot Horses, Don’t They?).
-Parodied, imitated, and discussed to a fare-thee-well, Cat on a Hot Tin Roof and the saga of the Mississippi Pollittsa family of epic dysfunction long before such a term existedis too familiar to warrant a summary, save to say family patriarch Big Daddy is dying, and the kinfolk tie themselves in knots trying to avoid any number of truths the finality of death makes necessary to confront.
+One of Williams’ more accessible films is Cat on a Hot Tin Roof.
+His 1955 Pulitzer Prize-winning play adapted for the screen (Williams would probably say bowdlerized) by director Richard Brooks (Looking for Mr. Goodbar) and screenwriter James Poe (They Shoot Horses, Don’t They?).
+Parodied, imitated, and discussed to a fare-thee-well, Cat on a Hot Tin Roof and the saga of the Mississippi Pollittsa family of epic dysfunction long before such a term existedis too familiar to warrant a summary, save to say family patriarch Big Daddy is dying, and the kinfolk tie themselves in knots trying to avoid any number of truths that the finality of his impending death makes necessary to confront.

 "They've brought the whole bunch here like animals to display at a county fair."